Farm Stress Management and Resources for Maryland Service Providers

 University of Maryland Extension conducted a number of targeted programs in the area of mental health and wellness.

-A series of four webinars were conducted.
-There were 132 registrants, (62 were new and beginning farmers,12 Hispanic, American Indian/Alaska Native 11, Asian 2, Black/African American 13, Prefer not to answer 17, Two or more races 11, White 78, Male 26, Female 97 and Prefer not to answer 9)
+A series of webinar discussion groups were conducted (6 in total).
+There were 167 registrants total, (62 were new and beginning farmers,12 Hispanic, American Indian/Alaska Native 11, Asian 2, Black/African American 13, Prefer not to answer 17, Two or more races 11, White 78, Male 26, Female 97 and Prefer not to answer 9).

 Evaluation results (response rate of 30%) include 90% rating the workshops as good or excellent.
 90% feel confident to summarize the information discussed in this presentation related to individuals, farm families, and health of the farm enterprise.
 100% are confident in using this session’s information in their daily life.
 Participants report gaining answers to questions 20%, resource materials they can use 70% and ideas they can try immediately 70%.
 70% of respondents are interested in learning more about the topic.
 On a scale of 1 – 10 people report a 7.9 in recommending these sessions to someone else.